isomerpages/seab-corp/news/press-releases/_posts/2021-06-23-post-Updates to 2021 National Examinations and Resumption of CoCurricular Activities in Schools.md

 </tr>
 </tbody>
 </table>
-<p><sub>*For skill-based subjects such as English Language and Mother Tongue Language, it will not be meaningful and practical to identify CLT.
-In such instances, SEAB will take the disruption to curriculum time into consideration during marking and grading to ensure that all students are fairly assessed.<br>**Schools will cover the CLT removed as non-examinable learning during the post-PSLE period.</sub>
+<p><em><sub>*For skill-based subjects such as English Language and Mother Tongue Language, it will not be meaningful and practical to identify CLT.
+In such instances, SEAB will take the disruption to curriculum time into consideration during marking and grading to ensure that all students are fairly assessed.<br>**Schools will cover the CLT removed as non-examinable learning during the post-PSLE period.</sub></em>
 </p>